Hendrik2319/DiskUsage/README.md

 # DiskUsage
 `DiskUsage` is a tool to show content of a folder structure in a more graphical manner.
 It's inspired by a tool named [SequoiaView](https://sequoiaview.de.softonic.com/).
 And it's also the reason for my experimentation with bumpmapping, which resulted in the implementations included in [`JavaLib_Common_Imaging`](https://github.com/Hendrik2319/JavaLib_Common_Imaging).
+The tool can read the output of shell command `du -a {path} > {file}` and uses this format to store tree data in text files (-> "Stored Tree").

 `DiskUsage` includes a subtool named [`DiskUsageCompare`](/src/net/schwarzbaer/java/tools/diskusagecompare/DiskUsageCompare.java), which is used to compare 2 folders or more precisely to compare 2 states of the same folder.
 These states can be read from stored folder tree data or can be scanned from HDD.